|Holidays and Weekends|

 Did you know?

-We are equipped to handle most non-serious emergencies.
-We keep hypoallergenic gastrointestinal food on-site in case any of our guests get an upset stomach or loose bowels while they are with us.
-We also keep essentials in our doggie first aid kit to take care of minor bumps and bruises that do not require a veterinarian's attention.
+We always have at least one staff member on duty who has graduated from the Dog Safe Canine First Aid course and have multiple dog specific first aid kits on hand throughout the kennel and property.
+We also keep hypoallergenic gastrointestinal food on-site in case any of our guests get an upset stomach or loose bowels while they are with us.
+We keep essentials in our doggie first aid kits to take care of minor bumps and bruises that do not require a veterinarian's attention.
 We always consult with you (or your emergency contact) prior to administering any first aid or changing your dog's food so you are always aware of how your dog is doing and have complete control of any treatments given to your dog.